Medically Reviewed by Huy Q. Ly, M.D.

 What Is Glaucoma, and When Is Surgery Needed?

-The goal of medical treatments for glaucoma is to lower fluid pressure so you do not lose any more vision.
+The goal of medical treatments for glaucoma is to lower your intraocular pressure so you do not lose any more vision.
 Unfortunately, many people experience some vision loss before their optometrist or ophthalmologist prescribes eye drops or recommends surgery.
-This is because the most common form of glaucoma doesn’t trigger symptoms in its early stages.
+This is because the most common forms of glaucoma don’t trigger symptoms in their early stages.

 There are five types of glaucoma surgery, each designed to improve fluid draining from the eye to reduce intraocular pressure.
 Your eye doctor will recommend one of these based on your individual circumstances, including how much vision you have lost, how quickly the pressure in your eyes goes up, and how healthy your eyes are otherwise.